The Voice (American TV series) season 12: Week 4: Top 10 (May 8 & 9)

 The Top 10 performed Monday, May 8, 2017, with the results following on Tuesday, May 9, 2017.
 This week featured a double elimination and the bottom three artists were to perform again for the Instant Save. iTunes bonus multiplier were awarded to Plake (#9) and Duski (#10).

 Week 5: Semifinals (May 15 & 16)

 The Top 8 performed on Monday, May 15, 2017, with the results following on Tuesday, May 16, 2017.
 For the first time, the duets between contestants were part of the competition and public voting, including the bonus awarded for that performance.
 In the semifinals, three artists would automatically move to next week's finale, the two artists with the fewest votes would be immediately eliminated and the middle three would contend for the remaining spot in the next week's finals via the Instant Save. iTunes bonus multipliers were awarded to Duski (#1), Chris Blue (#2), Aliyah Moulden (#7) and Plake (#10), and for the first time ever, a duet was awarded a bonus with performances for Vanessa Ferguson and Blue (#6).

-With the eliminations of Brown and Plake, Stefani no longer has artists on her team.
+With the eliminations of Brown and Plake, Stefani no longer has any artists on her team.